davidbiehl/backbone.cocomp/README.md

 based on the collection the model is being compared to.
 Likewise, the models in the "box" collection will receive `cocomp:in:search` and `cocomp:out:search` events.

+## Contributing

+Pull requests are welcome.
+Please be aware of the following:

+* CoComp is written in CoffeeScript, which compiles into JavaScript.
+  Please change the *.coffee files only, and make sure that the files you change are compiled to JavaScript before submitting a pull request.

+  I will usually run the following while working on CoComp: `coffee -wc .` This will compile the .coffee source into .js as you work.

+* Jasmine specs are included with this project.
+  To run the test suite, open `spec/index.html` in your browser.
+  Pull requests with passing tests are preferred :)

 ##### License